-“Well, spud, what do you think?”
-Elisha backed down the step stool with cold-iron chisel in hand and pushed his goggles up on top of his head.
+“Well, spud, whaddaya think?”
+Elisha backed down the step stool with cold-iron chisel in hand, pushed his goggles up on top of his head.
 He planted his hands on his apron-clad hips and grinned broadly at the ten-foot black-diamond-armored brute towering over him on its rack.

 “Is he really finished?”
 Duncan shoved back his own goggles so his brown hair stuck out in random tufts.
 He was Elisha’s protégé of more than six years now, newly promoted to associate at just twenty-one years of age.
 He was gawky with a round nose and chin and soft brown eyes.
 A simple wedding band gleamed on his finger.

 Elisha blew some adamantine dust off a freshly carved rune on the golem’s knee joint.
 “Only a test run will tell.
 But he sure is a handsome devil, ain’t he?”